programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 ```

 Then list the contents of the current directory to see if a folder now
-appears named
+appears named `lettertowilliaml00doug`.
+If you list the contents of that
-`lettertowilliaml00doug.
-If you list the contents of that folder, you should see a list of files similar to this:`
+folder, you should see a list of files similar to this:

 ```
 39999066767938.djvu